Get insider access

 6.5 Neutral Sound

-Average for neutral listening.
+The Sennheiser HD1 In-Ear are average for neutral listening.
 They have a bit too much high-bass, which makes them sound slightly boomy and muddy.
-That coupled with the somewhat recessed mid to high-frequencies makes instruments feel a little pushed back in the mix and makes them sound slightly muffled.
-They don't have the best soundstage due to their in-ear closed-back design, but on the upside, they sound good enough for casual listeners, they just won't be ideal for more neutral listening.
+That, coupled with the somewhat recessed mid to high-frequencies, makes instruments feel slightly muffled and pushed back in the mix.
+They don't have the best soundstage due to their in-ear closed-back design, but on the upside, they sound good enough for casual listeners; they just won't be ideal for more neutral listening.

 6.9 Commute/Travel

-Average for commuting.
-They do not block a lot of noise but they're decently portable and barely leak so you can mask some of the ambient noise with your music.
-They also have a pretty easy to use control scheme.
+The Sennheiser HD1 In-Ear are average for commuting.
+They don't block a lot of noise but they're decently portable and barely leak so you can mask some of the ambient noise with your music.
+They also have a pretty easy-to-use control scheme.

 7.5 Sports/Fitness

-Above-average for sports use.
+The Sennheiser HD1 In-Ear are above-average for sports use.
 They have an around-the-neck design that's stable when running or jogging.
-They're lightweight, portable and wireless.
-However, the in-ear tips do slide a little in the ear canal during strenuous activity, which may not be ideal for all sports.
+They're lightweight, portable, and wireless.
+However, the in-ear tips slide slightly in the ear canal during strenuous activity, which may not be ideal for all sports.

-Decent for office use.
-They barely leak at high volumes, so they won't bother your colleagues but unfortunately, they do not block a lot of noise unless you can get a good seal with the provided tips.
+The Sennheiser HD1 In-Ear are decent for office use.
+They barely leak at high volumes, so they won't bother your colleagues, but unfortunately, they don't block a lot of noise unless you can get a good seal with the provided tips.

 5.4 Wireless Gaming

-Average-at-best for gaming.
+The Sennheiser HD1 In-Ear are average-at-best for gaming.
 They have enough latency to be noticeable when gaming.
-They also do not have the best mic for multiplayer online games.
-On the upside, they are super breathable and decently comfortable, although the in-ear fit may not be ideal for all gamers.
+They also don't have the best mic for multiplayer online games.
+On the upside, they're breathable and decently comfortable, although the in-ear fit may not be ideal for all gamers.

 5.3 Wired Gaming